 - Neurological exam (including evaluation of symptoms and their severity)

 - Trial test of drugs.
-When symptoms are significant, a trial test of drugs (primarily levodopa [L-dopa]) may be used to further diagnose the presence of Parkinson’s.
-If symptoms aren’t relieved from the use of levodopa, a diagnosis of Parkinson's may be questionable.
+When symptoms are significant, a trial test of drugs (primarily levodopa [L-dopa]) may be used.
+If symptoms are relieved from the use of levodopa, Parkinson's may be diagnosed.

 How is Parkinson disease treated?

-- Complementary and supportive therapies, such as diet, exercise, physical therapy, occupational therapy, and speech therapy
+- Complementary and supportive therapies, such as diet, exercise, counseling, stress management, physical therapy, occupational therapy, and speech therapy

 - The degree of functional impairment